 This is a remake of a 1944 movie starring Spencer Tracy as a pilot who dies in combat and is assigned by heaven to return to earth to inspire the younger pilot who will take his place.
 Tracy also has to stand by and watch while the younger pilot falls in love with his old girlfriend.
 This remake by Steven Spielberg moves the story from wartime to the world of firefighting.
 The firefighting pilot (Richard Dreyfuss) dies and becomes a guardian angel to new pilot played by Brad Johnson.

 Flashing the wild stand-up comedy that made him a household name, Eddie Murphy unleashes uncensored observations and parodies in this 1983 live show.
-This performance took place a year before Beverly Hills Cop made him a star, while he was still on Saturday Night Live.
+This performance took place while he was still on Saturday Night Live, a year before Beverly Hills Cop made him a big star.
 Some of his bits include impersonating a kid excited over an ice-cream truck, a shoe-throwing mother, and a dead-on impression of James Brown.

 The impoverished residents of an East Village tenement are threatened with eviction by an evil real estate developer.
 But a group of small alien "fix-its"show up and help them battle the developers.
 The aliens are robots, something like miniature UFOs, but they're full of personality that gives the movie its heart.